Crypto Beginner

 How does the Bitcoin network work?

 The network comprises computers called nodes that work together using special software.
-These nodes keep track of all the transactions on the Bitcoin network, forming a digital record called the blockchain.
+These nodes keep track of all the transactions that happen on the Bitcoin network, forming a digital record called the blockchain.
 Put simply, it’s like a digital ledger that keeps track of all the transactions made with Bitcoin.

 To approve a transaction on the Bitcoin network, a node must ensure it’s valid.
 This means checking if it meets certain requirements and is of the right length.
 Each transaction is checked individually.